zincware/ZnTrack/README.rst

     linear = Linear()
     linear(3, 7, "values.csv")

-which builds the DVC stage an can be used e.g., through :code:`dvc repro`.
+which builds the DVC stage and can be used e.g., through :code:`dvc repro`.
 The results can then be accessed easily via :code:`Linear(id_=0).out`.